chasegiunta/craft-vue/README.md

   - Static assets compiled with version hashes for efficient long-term caching
   - Bundle size analytics

-### Fork It And Make Your Own
+## Fork It And Make Your Own

-You should fork this repo to create your own boilerplate.
-This scaffold makes no assumptions about pre-processors used or linting configurations.
+You should fork this repo to create your own opinionated boilerplate for your setup.
+This template makes no assumptions about pre-processors, template structure, or linting configurations.

 I've also created a [fork of this boilerplate](https://github.com/chasegiunta/craft-vue-tailwind) that integrates TailwindCSS & Purgecss.